DTM LEGAL LLP – CLIENT SERVICE

 - Acknowledge your complaint within 3 working days;

-- Refer to the matter to our Compliance Team, who may arrange a Client Liaison call with you, or otherwise contact you for more information;
+- Refer to the matter to our Client Services Team, who may arrange a Client Services call with you, or otherwise contact you for more information;

 - Assign the matter to the Complaints Partner, or another impartial Partner if more appropriate; &

-- Upon receipt of all necessary information, response to your complaint within 15 working days.
+- Upon receipt of all necessary information, respond to your complaint within 15 working days.

 Our response will explain our findings, and if there has been a finding of fault, outline what remedial steps we are able to take.